Updated May 9, 2023

 Select Address, SUBSTRING_INDEX(Address, '-', 1) as House, SUBSTRING_INDEX(Address, ',', 1) as Street, SUBSTRING_INDEX(Address, ',', -1) as City from Person

 So, found some of these functions helpful?
-Did any of this help you solve a use-case you had?
+Did any of this help you solve a use case you had?
 I am sure they do.
-Not just string functions, but MySQL built-in functions are a great way to achieve the results in minimal queries thereby re-using the existing code and leveraging the power of the framework to its full capacity.
+Not just string functions but MySQL built-in functions are a great way to achieve the results in minimal queries, thereby re-using the existing code and leveraging the framework’s power to its total capacity.

 We hope that this EDUCBA information on “MySQL String functions” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.